cdl-geneseo/critical-digital-practices/mod-3/text-editors.md

 For this course, it's recommended that you install Microsoft's Visual Studio Code and use it for your text editing tasks.
 VS Code is free to use and has a host of advanced features that will simplify your workflow and help you better understand the structure of your plain text documents.
 To install it, follow [these instructions if you're on a Mac](https://www.curriculum.dhinstitutes.org/installations/microsoft-visual-studio-code/macos/) or [these instructions if you're using Windows](https://www.curriculum.dhinstitutes.org/installations/microsoft-visual-studio-code/windows/).

+{: .important }
-*Be sure to follow the instructions carefully!
-Be particularly careful to carry out Step 6 (Mac) or Step 7 (Windows) so that, once it's installed, you'll be able to invoke VS Code from the command line.*
+Be sure to follow the instructions carefully!
+Be particularly careful to carry out Step 6 (Mac) or Step 7 (Windows) so that, once it's installed, you'll be able to invoke VS Code from the command line.

 One of the most important features of VS Code is **syntax highlighting**.
 As you'll learn in the next section, one kind of document that requires editing in plain text is an HTML document.
 Below, you can see that VS Code visually highlights the HTML tags that structure the document.